xiix0/scam/README.md

-Your manuscript is both good and original, but the part that is good is not original and the part that is original is not good.
+Steady movement is more important than speed, much of the time.
+So long as there is a regular progression of stimuli to get your mental hooks into, there is room for lateral movement.
+Once this begins, its rate is a matter of discretion.
-		-- Samuel Johnson
+		-- Corwin, Prince of Amber